richardlin047/modin-spreadsheet/README.rst

 on both the ``modin_spreadsheet`` module (see `qgrid.on <https://qgrid.readthedocs.io/en/latest/#qgrid.on>`_), and on individual SpreadsheetWidget instances (see `qgrid.QgridWidget.on <https://qgrid.readthedocs.io/en/latest/#qgrid.QgridWidget.on>`_).

-Having the ability to attach event handlers allows us to do some interesting things in terms of using modin-spreadsheet in conjunction with other widgets/visualizations.
-One example is using modin-spreadsheet to filter a DataFrame that's also being displayed by another visualization.
+Having the ability to attach event handlers allows us to do some interesting things in terms of using Modin-spreadsheet in conjunction with other widgets/visualizations.
+One example is using Modin-spreadsheet to filter a DataFrame that's also being displayed by another visualization.

 Here's how you would use the ``on`` method to print the DataFrame every time there's a change made::